Preparing the Narrative

 The narrative’s goal is to convince the reviewer(s) that you are the right person to complete the described project.
 Your proposal must be organized, well written, and include all of the requested information.
 This seems relatively simple, but most proposals fail due to an inability to deliver what the reviewer(s) need to be excited about the project.

-• Focus on RFP in the same way you expect students to address the guidelines for completing an assignment in your courses.
+• Focus on the RFP in the same way you expect students to address the guidelines for completing an assignment in your courses.
 What do most of us do when our students don't follow assignment guidelines?

 • Personal Experience: While serving on a review panel for a foundation, one of the proposals we were asked to review was clearly the strongest that was submitted.
 The research and assessment plans were clearly presented, logical, and supported by preliminary data, and the goals were lofty but attainable during the funding period.
 When we met to discuss the proposals, no one else had reviewed this particular proposal.
 The authors used a slightly smaller font than was permitted (11.5 vs. 12 pt.).
 The program officer agreed that this violated the guidelines and rejected the proposal.
 If relatively minor formatting issues can sink a proposal, not providing the information requested in the RFP will undoubtedly lead to a denial.